lewissbaker/cppcoro/README.md

 never executes and the destructor simply destructs the captured parameters and frees any memory used by the coroutine frame.

-### Warning on synchronous completion

-Something to be aware of with `task<T>` is that if the coroutine completes synchronously then the awaiting coroutine is resumed from within the call to `await_suspend()`.
-If your compiler is not able to guarantee tail-call optimisations for the `await_suspend()` and `coroutine_handle<>::resume()` calls then this can result in consumption of extra stack-space for each `co_await` of a `task` that completes synchronously which can lead to stack-overflow if performed in a loop.

-Note that the Clang compiler is able to achieve this tail-call behaviour in optimised builds but not in debug builds.
-MSVC is not currently able to perform these tail-calls.

 ## `shared_task<T>`